Fabio012119/web-speech-recognition/README.md

-# Getting Started with Create React App
+# Getting Started with Create Web Speech App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple app that has only 2 commands available, the "Open menu" and "Close menu".
+If you open the app and if you have YOUR_SUBSCRIPTION_KEY and YOUR_SERVICE_REGION then you need to add it to Navigation.jsx component then all you need to do is allow the browser to get access to you microphones device and then say "Open menu" or "Close menu".

 ## Available Scripts